 Our two-interaction-mode model for branaplam explains why risdiplam is more specific than branaplam at SMN2 exon 7.
-Two publications have proposed a different mechanism, which we refer to as the "two-site hypothesis for risdiplam".
-In addition to one molecule of risdiplam stabilizing the U1/5'ss complex, the two-site hypothesis for risdiplam states that a second molecule of risdiplam binds a purine tract (PT) within SMN2 exon 7, thereby synergistically promoting exon inclusion (Fig. 5A).
-Distinguishing between the two-site hypothesis for risdiplam and the two-interaction-mode hypothesis for branaplam is essential for understanding the molecular mechanisms of risdiplam, branaplam, and splice-modifying small molecules more generally.
+Two publications^{18,21} have proposed a different mechanism, which we refer to as the "two-site hypothesis for risdiplam".
+In addition to one molecule of risdiplam stabilizing the U1/5'ss complex, the two-site hypothesis for risdiplam states that a second molecule of risdiplam of biological replicates).
+Daggers indicate 5'ss variants for which the dominant inclusion isoform uses a cryptic 5'ss at position +52 of SMN1 intron 7.